Svensson-Lab/AlphaLigand/README.md

 ```

 ## Usage
+Do not move the scripts above from the run-hpc-alphafold folder, this will cause errors in accessing paths.

 ### Inputs
 The inputs should be in a directory with two folders: "Ligands" and "Receptors", each containing .fasta files for the required sequences.
 Then, the script will create another directory "fasta_sequences" which holds the merged sequences, these are the sequences we will be getting predictions for.
 You only need to provide a folder "Ligands" which contains a list of ligand fasta files and "Receptors" which contains the fasta files for your receptors.
 Like so: